pluralsh/documentation/pages/deployments/operator/git-service.md

 description: Source manifests directly from git
 ---

-The simplest service you can deploy is just referencing a folder w/in a git repository.
+The simplest service you can deploy is just referencing a folder within a git repository.
 This pattern is great for deploying a simple microservice owned by a dev team, or perhaps setting up an app-of-apps.
 The CRs needed to make this work would be:

 ```yaml
 # the GitRepository and Cluster resources should ideally be defined elsewhere in your infra repo